pennhanlee/tp/docs/DeveloperGuide.md

       be shown. <br>
       Note: `find` only matches full words, it will not match substrings of a word.

+   c.
+Test case: `find g/YYY` where `YYY` is a keyword you want to find for. <br>
+      Expected: Books with `YYY` in their genres will be shown, books that do not will not be shown. <br>

 ### Sorting the book list

 1. Sorting the book list while some books are being shown.